apigeekdemos/apigee-extensions-labs/Lab 2 - Using the Data Loss Prevention Extension/README.md

 The API proxy decouples your backend service implementation from the API that developers consume.
 This shields developers from future changes to your backend services.
 As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.

-In this lab, we will see how to create a reverse proxy, that routes inbound requests to an existing backend, and returns the data after processing it through Google's Data Loss Prevention API using an Apigee Extension.
+In this lab, we will see how to enhance the employees proxy developed in Lab 1, to return the employee data after processing it through Google's Data Loss Prevention API using an Apigee Extension.

 # Pre-requisites